Spatial partitioning for collision detection

 Making regions

-Very straightforward, code explains it better than words
+This part is straightforward, the code explains it better than words.

 impl QuadNode {